M30 Luftwaffe Drilling: History

 The original production model had been marketed to hunters starting in 1930, and the military iteration of the M30 was produced from 1941 to 1942.
-They were procured outside of normal military channels and so the military versions were made to the same standards of fit and finish as the commercial version, making the M30 extremely expensive.
+They were procured outside of normal military channels.
+The military versions were made to the same standards of fit and finish as the commercial version, making the M30 extremely expensive.

-The M30 was a Normaldrilling ("normal Drilling") or klassischer Drilling ("classic Drilling"), a type of combination gun with two shotgun barrels and one rifle barrel, which became popular with European hunters in the early 20th century.
-Drillings had existed earlier, but prior to the introduction of affordable and reliable cast steel gun barrels in the late 19th century they were either prohibitively expensive or too heavy and unwieldy to see much use.

-The M30 Luftwaffe Drilling was stored in an aluminium chest on board the aircraft, containing the weapon disassembled into barrel assembly and stock, a sling and cleaning kit, 20 rounds of soft-pointed 9.3x74mmR ammunition (which under international law the airman could not fire at an enemy soldier), 20 12-gauge slug shells and 25 12-gauge birdshot shells.
+The M30 was stored in an aluminium chest on board the aircraft, containing the weapon disassembled into barrel assembly and stock, a sling and cleaning kit, 20 rounds of 9.3x74mmR ammunition, 20 12-gauge slug shells and 25 12-gauge birdshot shells.
 The whole chest weighed 32 lb, and was intended to be retrieved from the aircraft after it crashed rather than taken as the crew bailed out.
-Surviving examples are extremely rare, as only around 2,500 were produced.